riyajoshi-cloud/Javascript-Tutorial/README.md

 ## Description & Philosophy

-This guide is built on the idea that the best learning comes from clean, simple, and functional structures.
-Just as I prefer a minimal and professional approach to my design projects with House of Dishanta, my approach to code emphasizes writing clean and understandable JavaScript.
-This repository strips away the noise, leaving only the essential path from absolute beginner to building real logic.
+This guide is built on the belief that the best learning experiences come from clear, simple, and functional structures.
+Similar to how I approach minimal and clean design for my brand, House of Dishanta, my approach to code emphasizes writing clean, understandable JavaScript.
+This repository strips away the noise, leaving only the essential, easy-to-follow path from an absolute beginner to building real application logic.

 ---